mr3wi/dom-to-image/README.md

 # dom-to-image
-Convert dom element to image using dom-to-image librairy with vanilla js &amp; webpack
+Convert dom element to image  with vanilla js